Last Updated on September 24, 2020 by Scott Krager

 But here’s the thing though.

-Like Mu-MIMO, beamforming is new feature among WiFi devices and came with the 802.11ac standard.
+Like MU-MIMO, beamforming is a new feature among WiFi devices and came with the 802.11ac standard.

 This technology allows a router to have its focus on a single direction – where you have a client device – rather than going omnidirectional.
 There are many USB adapters that have this feature too.

-If you want to know more about these features, go check our gaming router 2019 guide
+If you want to know more about these features, go check our WiFi router 2020 guide.

 PCI WiFi Adapters

-Just as their name suggest, PCI WiFi adapters utilizes the PCI interference on your motherboard.
-Usually they have fixed antennas that are raised on the backside of your PCs.
+Just as their name suggests, PCI WiFi cards utilize the PCI interface on your motherboard.
+Usually, they have fixed antennas that are raised on the backside of your PCs.

-You have to manually install these adapters in your motherboard and as you can imagine, you can’t use it with any other PC , in a plug 'n' play manner.
-Unlike USB adapters, which are praised of their convenience, PCI adapters are praised for their performance.
+You have to manually install these in your motherboard and as you can imagine, you can’t use them with any other PC in a plug ‘n’ play manner.
+Unlike USB adapters, which are praised of their convenience, PCI cards are praised for their performance.

 Alright.
-Now that you have learned about different types of WiFi adapters and their respective ins and outs, let's start our review about best gaming WiFi adapters 2019 guide.
+Now that you have learned about different types of WiFi cards and their respective ins and outs, let’s start our review about best gaming WiFi adapters 2020 guide.

 7. TP-Link TL-WDN4800

-TP-Link is a very popular company known for make affordable yet solid networking equipment.
+TP-Link is a very popular company known for making affordable yet solid networking equipment.
 TL-WDN4800 is one of those devices.

 Since this device supports 802.11 N, it’s backward compatible with 802.11a/b/g clients as well.
-In order to improve signal strength and range, this adapter has three adjustable antennas.
+In order to improve signal strength and range, this card has three adjustable antennas.

 For improved security, it supports the new WPA-2 as well as the older WPA encryption method.
 Since it fits into PCI x16 slot in your PC, just make sure you have one free in your computer.

-Unboxing it, you’ll see a mini CD along with the adapter.
-This mini CD contains the software/drivers necessary to make this adapter work.
-Next you’ll notice 3 detached antennas, a mounting bracket, and the wireless adapter itself.
+Upon unboxing it, you’ll see a mini-CD along with the card.
+This mini CD contains the software/drivers necessary to make it work.
+Next, you’ll notice 3 detached antennas, a mounting bracket, and the WiFi card itself.

 As you’ll see, this WiFi card is pretty compact and this thing will come handy if you have a PC crowded from the inside.

 Installing it is pretty easy, you just need to have a free PCIe slot.
-Simply put it in that slot, and use screws for better fit.
-After this, you can attach its antennas with it, from outside the PC.
+Simply put it in that slot, and use screws for a better fit.
+After this, you can attach its antennas with it from outside the PC.

 Here’s an entire video tutorial for that step.

 As far as performance is concerned, we were pretty much satisfied.
-Its throughput speed will be enough for the most of internet speeds out there.
-Considering all this, this is our recommendation for the best budget WiFi card for gaming.
+Its throughput speed will be enough for most of the internet connections out there.
+Considering all of this, this is our recommendation for the best budget WiFi card for gaming.

-Although Edimax isn’t a company as popular as Cisco, Linksys and Netgear etc, they make some excellent affordable products nonetheless.
+Although Edimax isn’t a company as popular as Cisco, Linksys and Netgear etc, they make some excellent affordable products.

 The device here is an AC1200 USB adapter by Edimax.
 First talk about its standard.